 All the above components are well integrated to provide complete traceability of the work that happens from the development perspective.

-Let’s take a look at the Work Items which are the core of other components listed above
+Take a look at the Work Items which are the core of other components listed above

 - Project plans, define and organize the work items

-- Changes in source code part of the RTC SCM repository will be linked to the work items
+- Changes in the source code part of the RTC SCM repository will be linked to the work items

-- Builds include the work items
+- Builds include work items

 Creating Defects in IBM Rational Team Concert